HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

 **Please also transfer the amount even if you are blocked from re-registering.
 The block can only be lifted if you have paid the semester contribution.**

 **Re-registration deadlines**
- Winter semester: 1 June–15 August
+ Winter semester: 1 July –15 September
- Summer semester: 1 December–15 February
+ Summer semester: 1 January –15 March

 The semester contribution must be in the HAW Hamburg account by the last day of the re-registration period at the latest!